 It seems like everyone I know became a soccer fan overnight.
 I think there’s just something about rooting for your home team in an event which only happens once every four years.

 It’s just like the Olympics; I don’t typically spend my down time watching curling, figure skating, or bobsled racing, but you can bet that I’ll watch during the Olympics so I can root for team USA!

-As Brazil is hosting the 2014 World Cup, I thought I’d share a recipe for the Brazilian national cocktail.
+As Brazil is hosting the 2014 World Cup, I thought I’d share the best caipirinha recipe, since it is the Brazilian national cocktail.
 Caipirinhas are made with Cachaça, which is the most popular distilled spirit in Brazil (and tastes somewhat similar to rum).

 Quest for the Perfect Capirinha

 We had lots (and lots) of Caipirinhas while we were in Brazil.
 Sadly, I’ve yet to find a bartender anywhere else in the world who can make one (the right way).

 Here’s a short list of places where I’ve tried Caipirinhas:

 - Portland Hipster bars

 - Our hotel bar in Athens

 - An airport bar in either Houston or Philadelphia (I can’t remember which)